The NHS Premises Assurance Model 2024

 4. Maintenance Are assets, equipment and plant adequately maintained?Planned preventative maintenance (PPM) schedules signed off by trust at board level 95% plus compliance with PPM and audited Asset register up to date and signed off with relevant service variations 95% plus compliance with reactive tasks and audited Monthly report displays all agreed variation and mitigations Risk register entries for any issues raisedPPM schedules available for current year Limited assurance for PPM schedules achieving ≤90% Limited asset register information which is under review Asset information in various forms but known management arrangement Monthly reports available on key performance indicators (KPIs)PPM schedules available in draft for current year Limited assurance for PPM schedules achieving ≤80% Desktop asset register information which is under review Asset information held in various locations and not co-ordinated Monthly reports availableOut-of-date PPM schedules Partial assurance for PPM schedules with ≤80% compliance Partial asset register information Partial assurance for performance on reactive and PPM performanceNo PPM schedules No assurance for reactive/PPM completion No clear asset register for plant and equipment

 5. Training and development Does the organisation have an up-to-date training and development plan in place covering all relevant roles and responsibilities of staff, that meets all safety, technical and quality requirements?Specific, measurable, achievable, realistic and timely (SMART) objectives developed and achieved.
-All align to job descriptions (JDs) and reviewed as part of appraisals Mandatory training 100% and well managed in team Certificates electronically against electronic staff record (ESR) Training needs identified and all in date Funding approved for training and reviewed annually for increase or changes in legislation Risk register entry and updated monthly Accredited managers training completed to Band 5 levelSMART objectives available and align to JDs Certificates held for assurance on personal files and shared drive Training needs identified with phased approach to implementation Funding approved for training Risk register entry and updated monthly Risk register entry for training Accredited managers training planned to Band 5 levelSMART objectives do not fully align to JDs Paper copies of certificates held on an individual basis Training needs identified with phased approach to implementation Risk register entry for training Staff identified and booked onto the accredited managers courseLimited SMART objectives available to support personal development review (PDR) process Partial collation of training records for in house or Skanska staff Insufficient funding for training requirements No awareness for accredited managers trainingNo SMART objectives to JDs No training records for trust staff for specialist roles No training records for Skanska staff No funding budget line for specialist training
+All align to job descriptions (JDs) and reviewed as part of appraisals Mandatory training 100% and well managed in team Certificates electronically against electronic staff record (ESR) Training needs identified and all in date Funding approved for training and reviewed annually for increase or changes in legislation Risk register entry and updated monthly Accredited managers training completed to Band 5 levelSMART objectives available and align to JDs Certificates held for assurance on personal files and shared drive Training needs identified with phased approach to implementation Funding approved for training Risk register entry and updated monthly Risk register entry for training Accredited managers training planned to Band 5 levelSMART objectives do not fully align to JDs Paper copies of certificates held on an individual basis Training needs identified with phased approach to implementation Risk register entry for training Staff identified and booked onto the accredited managers courseLimited SMART objectives available to support personal development review (PDR) process partial collation of training records Insufficient funding for training requirements No awareness for accredited managers trainingNo SMART objectives to JDs No training records for trust staff for specialist roles No training records No funding budget line for specialist training

-6. Resilience, emergency and business continuity planning Does the organisation have resilience, emergency, business continuity and escalation plans which have been formulated and tested with the appropriately trained staff?Major incident plan approved and known by all staff Written local procedures for major incident that are in date and reviewed annually Incident reviews and feedback post all incidents with developed action plans that are funded Procedure tests within estates, Skanska and trust with developed action plans that are funded Desktop tests with staff using key subject scenarios on a yearly basis Staff trained as part of induction and included on ESRMajor incident plan approved and known by key staff Written local procedures for major incident and in-date for review Incident reviews and feedback post all incidents with developed action plans Procedure tests within estates, Skanska and trust Desktop tests with staff Staff trained as part of inductionMajor incident plan approved but not widely known Written local procedures for major incident Incident reviews and feedback Procedure tests within team onlyMajor incident plan in draft form Local historical procedures (but not yet documented) Feedback following incidentsNo major incident plan No action plans No testing of procedures
+6. Resilience, emergency and business continuity planning Does the organisation have resilience, emergency, business continuity and escalation plans which have been formulated and tested with the appropriately trained staff?Major incident plan approved and known by all staff Written local procedures for major incident that are in date and reviewed annually Incident reviews and feedback post all incidents with developed action plans that are funded Procedure tests within estates at trusts with developed action plans that are funded Desktop tests with staff using key subject scenarios on a yearly basis Staff trained as part of induction and included on ESRMajor incident plan approved and known by key staff Written local procedures for major incident and in-date for review Incident reviews and feedback post all incidents with developed action plans Procedure tests within estates and trust Desktop tests with staff Staff trained as part of inductionMajor incident plan approved but not widely known Written local procedures for major incident Incident reviews and feedback Procedure tests within team onlyMajor incident plan in draft form Local historical procedures (but not yet documented) Feedback following incidentsNo major incident plan No action plans No testing of procedures

 7: Review process Is there a robust annual review process to assure compliance and effectiveness of relevant standards, policies and procedures?KPIs are subject to annual review at corporate/directorate level Key action plans subject to annual review at corporate level and Directorate level Self-assessment via NHS England PAM standard Compliance audited internallyDepartment internal review with divisional oversight Review with director lead Limited risk identification and escalation Trust methodology for review on annual basis Use of NHS England PAM document on an annual basis Action plans Progress demonstrated through risk management committee Progress demonstrated through corporate review Staff ownership of review processDepartment internal review with divisional oversight Limited risk identification and escalation Trust methodology for review on annual basis Progress demonstrated internally through governance meeting and internal communicationsDepartment internal review only Partial risk identification and no escalation Locally developed risk methodology Limited exposure of review process outside senior teamNo review process in place